Autism Support for Parents and Teachers

 - Unexpected fears or aversions to common items and situations

 - Difficulty with social participation (group work), relationships, academic achievement or occupational performance

 Teachers who have limited experience working with special needs students might find it challenging to accommodate these characteristics in the classroom.
 However, correct application of evidence-based and scientifically supported methods, like the National Professional Development Center’s 27 “Evidenced Based Practices,” consistently yields positive outcomes for students on the spectrum.

 There are a variety of educational resources that can help teachers effectively work with children and youth with ASD.
 Accepted instructional methods and interventions include those identified by respected organizations that identify practices backed by credible evidence that demonstrates their utility, groups such as the National Professional Development Center (NPDC) for ASD.

 Federal law requires public schools to provide students with disabilities the environments and interventions that they need to succeed.
 Teachers of students with ASD, therefore, may work with a group of educators who specialize in developmental disorders.
 Given that students with ASD have varied needs and must be accommodated in a variety of settings, instructors who feel their pupils are not receiving the appropriate support may want to learn more from experts in the field who are adept at putting current research into practice.

-If you think you’re ready to grow your expertise at accommodating students with special needs, consider pursuing a graduate degree, certificate or licensure endorsement from the University of Kansas School of Education.
+If you think you’re ready to grow your expertise at accommodating students with special needs, consider pursuing a graduate degree, certificate or licensure endorsement from the University of Kansas School of Education and Human Sciences.